theogiraudet/Bookshelf/docs/modules/link.md

 ## 👁️ Predicates

-You can find below all predicates available in this module.
+Bellow, you can find all predicates available in this module.

 ---